th-rtyf-re/chess-dip/RULES.md

 - The multiple-square order that it is convoying succeeds.
 - No piece stays on its square or successfully attacks its square.
-- Its convoy strength is greater than the convoy strength of any other convoy order on the same square.
+- Its prevent strength is greater than the prevent strength of any other convoy order on the same square.

 Otherwise, it fails.